Richard Schweiker: U.S. Senate

-In 1968, Schweiker was elected to the U.S. Senate, defeating two-term Democratic incumbent Joseph S. Clark, Jr., by more than 280,000 votes.
+In 1968, Schweiker was elected to the U.S. Senate, defeating two-term Democratic incumbent Joseph S. Clark Jr., by more than 280,000 votes.
 He was the only successful Republican statewide candidate in an election that saw Hubert Humphrey win Pennsylvania by over 170,000 votes.
 Continuing his progressive reputation in the Senate, Schweiker opposed the Vietnam War and President Richard Nixon's nominations of Clement Haynsworth and G. Harrold Carswell to the U.S. Supreme Court, and had an 89% rating from the liberal Americans for Democratic Action.
-But he also supported school prayer and opposed stronger widespread gun control.
+He also supported school prayer and opposed stronger widespread gun control.
+In 1975, alongside fellow Republicans Clifford Case and Jacob Javits, Schweiker was a co-sponsor of Ted Kennedy's Health Security Act, a bill proposing universal health coverage in America through a government-run program.

 During his tenure in the Senate, Schweiker served as the ranking member on both the Labor and Human Resources Committee and the Labor, Health, and Human Services Appropriations Subcommittee.
 He was a pioneer in increasing government spending on diabetes mellitus research, authoring and sponsoring of the National Diabetes Mellitus Research and Education Act.
 This legislation, passed by Congress in 1974, established the National Commission on Diabetes to create a long-term plan to fight the disease.

-Schweiker was reelected in 1974, defeating his Democratic opponent, Pittsburgh mayor Peter F. Flaherty, in a year when many Republican incumbents lost due to political fallout from the Watergate scandal.
-He won 53% of the vote, the highest of any senator from Pennsylvania since 1946.
+Schweiker was reelected in 1974, defeating Democratic Pittsburgh mayor Peter F. Flaherty in a year when many Republican incumbents lost due to political fallout from the Watergate scandal.
+He won 53% of the vote, the highest of any senator from Pennsylvania since 1946 at the time.
 He was the first Republican senator ever endorsed by the Pennsylvania AFL–CIO, and received 49% of the vote in heavily Democratic Philadelphia.